Overdue for a refresh — no successor announced yet. Prices should be at their lowest

 Unlike Apple Watch or Galaxy Watch, Sense 2 pairs with any smartphone and runs 6 days before charging.

-Turn-by-turn navigation on full TopoActive maps — the key differentiator from the FR265.
-Essential for trail running and mountain racing.
+Turn-by-turn navigation on full TopoActive maps — essential for trail running and mountain racing.

-Cadence, stride length, vertical oscillation, ground contact time, and running power — the full biomechanics suite for optimising form and efficiency.
+Cadence, stride length, vertical oscillation, ground contact time, and running power.

-More than double the FR265 battery life.
 Enough for week-long trail ultras without a charge.